biztos/jsobs/README.md

 ### Purge On Shutdown

-Currently the only time data is purges is when Shutdown is called.
+Currently the only time data is purged is when Shutdown is called.
 This may be problematic for your use case!

 One solution is to just call `Backend.Purge()` at your leisure.
 Another,